-In the heat of the emotional debate in 1987, Mr. Smith said many people didn't take the time to educate themselves about AIDS many Cape Sab knew about his years before he contracted the "Some peo know.
-But certa of people knew back in high so Mr. Smith ect to hear fr before the end If he isn't position, Mr. St include purs through the H mission or the An oft-cited account illustrating the reality of the AIDS hysteria in Nova Scotia is the story of Eric Smith, who taught at Cape Sable Island Elementary School.
+In the heat of the emotional debate in 1987, Mr. Smith said many people didn't take the time to educate themselves about AIDS.

+"I think things have been rela tively calm over the last three and a half years."
+People who wanted to learn more about AIDS have had the time to do so, he said.
+"What makes the whole thing many Cape Sab knew about his years before he contracted the "Some peo know.
+But certa of people knew back in high sc Mr. Smith pect to hear fro before the end If he isn't position, Mr. St include purs through the H mission or the An oft-cited account illustrating the reality of the AIDS hysteria in Nova Scotia is the story of Eric Smith, who taught at Cape Sable Island Elementary School.
 In 1987, a gossipy medical secretary disclosed his HIV positive status, and a firestorm followed.
 Parents demanded that he be fired from his post, and one city councillor even demanded that gay people be banned from the classroom all together, including students.